Savannah, Americus and Montgomery Railway: Seaboard Air Line ownership

 In January 1899, John Skelton Williams's syndicate offered to purchase a majority of shares in railroads along the east coast of the United States that would become the Seaboard Air Line Railroad.
 By 1900, the Georgia and Alabama Railway formally became part of the Seaboard Air Line.
 John Skelton Williams served as the first president of the Seaboard Air Line, and he would later serve as the United States Comptroller of the Currency.
 The Georgia and Alabama Railway connected to the Seaboard Air Line's main line in Savannah.
 Once under the ownership of the Seaboard Air Line, the line was designated as the company's Savannah Subdivision from Savannah to Americus, and the Montgomery Subdivision from Americus to Montgomery.
 The Seaboard continued to operate passenger service between Savannah and Montgomery, as well as local freight trains and their Red Ball freight trains along the route.
 This included named freight trains such as the Alaga and the Pioneer.

 In 1944, the Seaboard Air Line acquired the Georgia Florida and Alabama Railway, which ran from Richland south to Florida.
 This acquisition generated more traffic on the former SA&M since it provided the Seaboard with not only an additional route to Florida, but also a direct route to Florida from Montgomery.

+The Seaboard Air Line discontinued passenger service from Savannah to Montgomery on the line in 1951.

 On June 28, 1959, a Seaboard mixed freight train derailed on the line crossing the Ogeechee River in Meldrim.
 Loaded LPG tank cars from the train plunged into the river below and ruptured.
 The resulting fire and explosion from the ruptured tanks killed 23 people along the river that day as it was a popular area to swim and picnic at.